solartracker/minidlna-arm-static/README.md

 Key features:

-- Supports a wide range of audio and video formats.
+- Supports a wide range of audio and video formats
-- Minimal system requirements; ideal for small devices like Raspberry Pi.
+- Minimal system requirements; ideal for small ARM devices
-- Automatically updates its media library when new content is added.
+- Automatically updates its media library when new content is added
-- Can be compiled statically to include all dependencies in a single binary.
+- Can be compiled statically to include all dependencies in a single binary
-- Focused on stability and passive operation without a heavy web interface.
+- Focused on stability and passive operation without a heavy web interface

-MiniDLNA is perfect for home media streaming setups where simplicity, efficiency, and low resource usage are priorities.
+MiniDLNA is well suited for home media streaming setups where simplicity, efficiency, and low resource usage are priorities.

+---

+## Build Methods

+### 1. Tomatoware-Based Static Build

+- Build script: `minidlna-arm-tomatoware.sh`
+- Uses the Tomatoware cross-compilation environment
+- Produces a fully statically-linked MiniDLNA binary
+- Intended for Tomato/Tomatoware-based systems or users already invested in that ecosystem

-This script builds a statically linked version of MiniDLNA, using Tomatoware.
-It runs on any ARMv7 Linux device without requiring shared libraries.
+The resulting binary runs on ARMv7 Linux devices without requiring any shared libraries.

+---

+### 2. arm-linux-musleabi (musl) Static Build

+- Build script: `minidlna-arm-musl.sh`
+- Uses a standalone `arm-linux-musleabi` cross-compiler based on musl libc
+- Produces a fully statically-linked MiniDLNA executable
+- Suitable for generic ARM Linux systems and embedded devices

+In practice, binaries produced with the musl-based toolchain are typically **smaller and more efficient**, particularly on **older or resource-constrained ARM hardware**.
+This is primarily due to musl’s smaller runtime footprint and cleaner static linking behavior.

+Both build methods produce equivalent MiniDLNA functionality; the difference lies in toolchain dependency and output characteristics.

+---

 ## What is Tomatoware?

 Tomatoware is a modern, self-contained ARM cross-compilation toolchain.
-It allows you to compile the latest open-source packages for older ARM systems that were previously stuck on out-of-date toolchains.
-It provides up-to-date compilers, libraries, and utilities in a single environment, fully isolated from your host system.
-Using Tomatoware ensures that builds are reproducible and safe, without modifying or interfering with host libraries or binaries.
+It allows you to compile up-to-date open-source software for older ARM systems that were previously limited to outdated toolchains.

+Tomatoware provides compilers, libraries, and utilities in a single, isolated environment, ensuring reproducible builds without modifying or interfering with host system libraries.

 ---